alexhokl/bb/README.md

 ### Installation

 If the machine has Go installed, simply run `go get -u github.com/alexhokl/go-bb-pr`.
 If not, download the latest binary from [release](https://github.com/alexhokl/go-bb-pr/releases) page, and drop it to a directory where it is in of the directories specified in `PATH` environment variable.

+Login to BitBucket is required and it should be set in environment variable `bbuser` and `bbpassword`.
+Currently, all the API requests are made in encrypted traffic but credentials stored in environment variables are not encrypted.
+This issue should be fixed when this tool has a production release.